dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/index.md

 uid: core/get-started/uwp/index
 ---

-# Getting Started on Universal Windows Platform (UWP)
+# Getting Started with EF Core on Universal Windows Platform (UWP)

 These 101 tutorials require no previous knowledge of Entity Framework (EF) or Visual Studio.
 They will take you step-by-step through creating a simple Universal Window Platform (UWP) application that queries and saves data from a database.